Scientists hope to steer robotic surfboards into hurricanes

 Ordinary Saildrone Explorers are rated to operate in winds as high as 50 knots, or near 60 mph, but winds in fierce hurricanes routinely exceed 115 mph.
 Jenkins explained that the wing, which sits atop a mast and holds solar panels and instruments, is usually the first failure point in high winds.
 That forced the company to adapt.

-“[What we have now is] the same vehicle with a different wing,” Jenkins explained.
+“[What we have now is] the same vehicle with a different wing,” Jenkins said.
 “It’s really designed to be as robust as it possibly can be.
 It really has to survive that and be back on.
 With the modifications and new wings, there are five vehicles.
 Building the five new wings … that took us about three months.”

 The smaller, more durable wings are designed to withstand 100 mph-plus winds, large, breaking waves and “being buried by big waves and tumbled,” Jenkins said.